DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 Figure 1: DreamZero architecture.
 During training (left), the model jointly denoises video and action latents conditioned on clean video context, language, and proprioceptive state.
 During inference (right), the model autoregressively generates future frames and action chunks, replacing predicted frames with ground-truth observations after each chunk executes.

-As shown in Figure 1, DreamZero feeds three inputs into a shared autoregressive Diffusion Transformer, or DiT, backbone: visual context encoded via a Variational Autoencoder, or VAE; language instructions via a text encoder; and proprioceptive state via a state encoder.
-The backbone jointly denoises both future video frames and actions through separate output heads.
-During inference, the model generates future video and action chunks autoregressively, feeding ground-truth observations back into the Key-Value, or KV, cache after each execution cycle to prevent predicted video errors from compounding over time. π₀.₅ separates high-level subtask prediction from low-level action generation through a two-stage hierarchical inference procedure; DreamZero collapses both levels into a single forward pass conditioned on predicted visual futures.
+As shown in Figure 1, DreamZero feeds three inputs into a shared Diffusion Transformer (DiT): visual context encoded via a Variational Autoencoder; language instructions via a text encoder; and proprioceptive state via a state encoder.
+The DiT jointly denoises both future video frames and actions through separate output heads, motivated by the hypothesis that a model forced to predict plausible visual futures internalizes physical dynamics and thus makes better action predictions.

 Training Data